 - For your top 50 SKUs, is the reorder recommendation derived from statistical demand-pattern analysis, or from a min/max threshold someone set six months ago?
 Min/max = either over-ordering on slow movers or stocking out on fast ones (probably both).

-- At month-end, are inventory bills already classified COGS in QuickBooks, matched to POs, with credit notes handled?
-No = your bookkeeper is doing reconciliation that should be automatic.
+- At month-end, are inventory bills already classified COGS in QuickBooks, matched to the current PO and receipt state, with credit notes handled?
+No = your bookkeeper is doing reconciliation that should have happened upstream.

 If any answer is no, the procurement loop is open.
 The work in those gaps is what a closed-loop system eliminates.